-We use an annual cash bonus plan (the "Bonus Plan") to motivate our executive officers, including our named executive officers, to achieve our annual business goals.
-In February 2022, as part of its annual review of our executive compensation program, our compensation committee reviewed the annual target cash bonus opportunities of our executive officers, including our named executive officers, taking into consideration a competitive market analysis prepared by Compensia as well as the other factors described in "Executive Compensation - Setting Target Total Compensation" above.
-Following this review, our compensation committee increased the annual target cash bonus for fiscal year 2022 for certain of our executive officers, including our named executive officers, bringing their annual target cash bonus to levels that were comparable to those of similarly-situated executive officers in our compensation peer group and the relevant market data.
-Mr. Panama and Mr. Hahnfeld are not participants in the Bonus Plan, as they are subject to their respective sales compensation plans, as described further below.
+We use the Bonus Plan to motivate our executive officers, including our named executive officers, to achieve our annual business goals.
+In February 2023, as part of its annual review of our executive compensation program, our compensation committee reviewed the annual target cash bonus opportunities of our executive officers, including our named executive officers, taking into consideration a competitive market analysis prepared by Compensia as well as the other factors described in "Executive Compensation - Setting Target Total Compensation" above.
+Following this review, our compensation committee increased the annual target cash bonus for our Chief Executive Officer, bringing his annual target cash bonus to a level that is comparable to those of similarly-situated executive officers in our compensation peer group and the relevant market data.
+Mr. Panama is not a participant in the Bonus Plan, as he is subject to his sales compensation plan, as described further below.

-The 2022 annual target cash bonuses of our named executive officers participating in the Bonus Plan were as follows:
+The 2023 annual target cash bonuses of our named executive officers participating in the Bonus Plan were as follows:

-Named Executive Officer 2021 Annual Target Cash Bonus (as a percentage of base salary) 2022 Annual Target Cash Bonus (as a percentage of base salary) 2022 Annual Target Cash Bonus (\$)
+Named Executive Officer 2022 Annual Target Cash Bonus (as a percentage of base salary) 2023 Annual Target Cash Bonus (as a percentage of base salary) 2023 Annual Target Cash Bonus (\$)

-Mr. Glass 80% 95% 475,000
+Mr. Glass 95% 100% 500,000

-Mr. Benevides 45% 60% 243,600
+Mr. Benevides 60% 60% 252,000

+Ms. Lambert (1) - 60% 330,000

+Ms. Manning (1) 50% 180,000

-Ms. Das 41% 50% 187,500
+Ms. Das (2) 50% 50% 187,500